Study finds cardiorespiratory fitness contributes to successful brain aging

 Their analysis showed that compared with women, men were significantly more likely to have a regular care partner (88 versus 80 percent), but less likely to have a paid caregiver at baseline than women (2.2 versus 4.9 percent).
 In addition, women were found to have lower odds of caregiver accompaniment at baseline visit, but faster time to first paid caregiver.
 Caregiver strain was found to be higher among caregivers of male subjects.

-"We hope that this study spurs some of the key stakeholders in PD to develop policies that ensure adequate support for with the disease.
+"We hope that this study spurs some of the key stakeholders in PD to develop policies that ensure adequate support for women with the disease.
 Our analysis shows there is a real need for it," Dahodwala said.

 Provided by University of Pennsylvania School of Medicine